 The interpretation of URIs is mostly left to the surrounding computing environment.
 For example, if Dart is running in a web browser, that browser will likely interpret some URIs.
 While it might seem attractive to specify, say, that URIs are interpreted with respect to a standard such as IETF RFC 3986, in practice this will usually depend on the browser and cannot be relied upon.

-A URI of the form $\mathsf{dart}:s$ is interpreted as a reference to a system library (18.1) s.
+A URI of the form dart: s is interpreted as a reference to a system library (18.1) s.

-A URI of the form package:s is interpreted as a URI of the form packages/s relative to an implementation specified location.
+A URI of the form $\mathsf{package}{:}s$ is interpreted in an implementation specific manner.